Greetings and Welcome!

 It was while on a 4 week job in Hong Kong that I discovered massage.
 I just wanted to get the kinks worked out after a long flight.
 I found it helpful and continued with regular sessions.
 As time passed, I realized that I was actually feeling healthier, both emotionally and physically.
 I had more energy.
 My immune system certainly seemed stronger.
 Even my coping skills had significantly improved.

 My lifestyle hadn't changed, but there had been a change in me.
-It took some self-refelection for me to acknowledge that the single factor that had changed in my world was massage on a regular basis.
+It took some self-reflection for me to realize that the single factor that had changed in my world was massage on a regular basis.
 In fact, during a particularly difficult project, I actually blurted out the words: "I missed my calling...I should have been a Massage Therapist."
 My "AH-HA" moment!

 Two years later, I worked up the courage to walk away from a successful career.
 It may seem like a strange leap from buildings to bodywork, but for me it felt effortless.
 I am able to incorporate my training and experience in design and photography, along with my keen eye for square and level within my massage practice.
 I see the body as structure.
 The muscles perform mechanically much like pulleys and levers.
 This translates to quickly being able to identify imbalances within the musculoskeletal system.

 The purpose of this website is to reach out and educate potential clients about my practice to see if we are a good fit.
-Although it's still in it's infancy, the basics are in place.
 Feel free to contact me with any questions you might have.